-This means that you must prove that in your particular case, your condition is serious enough that you are unable to work.
+This means that you must show that in your particular case, your condition is damaging enough that you are unable to work.
 The SSA has a long list of these “disabling conditions.”
 Some of the more common ones include:

 - Serious heart conditions and heart failure

-- Blindness and other serious vision problems
+- Blindness and other serious problems with eyesight.

-- Neurological conditions such as multiple sclerosis
+- Neurological conditions

 - Irritable bowel syndrome

-- Mental health conditions
+- Mental illness

 - Frequent, severe back pain

-- Serious cases of asthma
+- Serious asthma cases